selfcommunity/developers-doc/docs/apireference/v2/course/get_course_lessons.md

 :::info

-This operation requires the course manager role
+This operation requires the course creator or manager role

 :::